All Products

 2. In the top navigation bar, select the region where the ALB instance resides.
 In this example, China (Chengdu) is selected.

-3. On the Instances page, find the ALB instance that is created in VPC1 and click Create Listener in the Actions column.
+3. On the Instances page, find the ALB instance and click Create Listener in the Actions column.

-4. In the Configure Listener step, set the following parameters and click Next.
+4. On the Configure Server Load Balancer page, in the Configure Listener step, set the parameters and click Next.

 Parameter